-The Archive of Market and Social Research is being created to offer a marvellous and accessible national resource for all those interested in market and social research.
+The Archive of Market and Social Research will shortly be able to offer a marvellous national resource for all those interested in market and social research.
 That interest may be in the thinking behind key techniques.

 - how these techniques were arrived at,

 - how the research industry in the UK developed,

 - the contributions made by key industry personnel,

 - or the world as described by research studies.

 This will start to become available from late 2017.

 This material will be of value to current practitioners of research, both users and suppliers; to media organisations; and to students not only of the history of research and the research industry but to students of the history of social attitudes and consumer behaviour which many of the documents will describe.